-- (a) general instruction on the basic principles of international law; - (b) general advice on research sources and methods; - (c) general advice on Memorial writing techniques; - (d) general advice on oral advocacy techniques; - (e) general advice on the organization and structure of arguments in the Team's written and oral pleadings; - (f) general commentary on the quality of the Team's legal and factual arguments; - (g) advice on the interpretation and enforcement of these Rules; and - (h) advice as to pleading options or similar strategic decisions.
+- (a) Team Advisors registered in accordance with Rule 2.2 may provide advice to a Team, provided such advice is restricted to: - (i) general instruction on the basic principles of international law; - (ii) general advice on research sources and methods; - (iii) general advice on Memorial writing techniques; - (iv) general advice on oral advocacy techniques;

+- (v) general advice on the organization and structure of arguments in the Team's written and oral pleadings; - (vi) general commentary on the quality of the Team's legal and factual arguments; - (vii) advice on the interpretation and enforcement of these Rules; and - (viii) advice as to pleading options or similar strategic decisions. - (b) Teams may also receive the advice and guidance that is allowed in Rules 2.11, 2.12 and 2.13.